shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-custom-role.md

 ---
-title : Microsoft Invest - Create a Custom Role description : Learn how to control users access To Microsoft Invest by creating a custom role.
+title : Microsoft Invest - Create a Custom Role description : Learn how to control users access to Microsoft Invest by creating a custom role.

 ---